-SuperRich is widely considered to give the best exchange rates in Thailand.
+The unit of currency in Thailand is the Thai Baht (THB).
+SuperRich is considered by many to give the best exchange rates in Thailand.
 We exchanged our currency at a SuperRich in Bangkok and we did get outstanding rates.
-There’s a SuperRich Money Exchange branch in Chiang Rai not too far from the Clock Tower.
-Follow this link to see where it is on a map.

-Alternatively, you can also withdraw Thai Baht (THB) from an ATM.
-The rates are competitive.
-Just be sure to advise your bank you’ll be using your ATM card overseas so you don’t run into any problems.
+A better option in Chiang Rai may be to withdraw THB from an ATM.
+You’ll usually get good rates but just be sure to advise your bank you’ll be using your ATM card abroad so you don’t run into any problems.
 In my experience, my ATM card works in some machines but not in others.
 I didn’t have any problems with it in Thailand.

 WHERE TO STAY IN CHIANG RAI: Chiang Rai Hotel